Szabold1/Git-GitHub_cheat_sheet/README.md

 - `Wikis`: documentation pages that allow project maintainers and contributors to create and maintain documentation directly within the repository.
 - `Project boards`: provide a visual way to organize and track tasks, issues, and pull requests within a project.
 - `Fork`: to contribute to a project hosted on GitHub, you start by forking the repository.
 Forking creates a copy of the original repository under your GitHub account.
-- `Clone`: after forking, clone your forked repository to your local machine using the git clone command.
+- `Clone`: you can clone a repository to your local machine using the git clone command.

 ```shell
 git clone repository_url